How Should 9th Graders Prepare for College?

 Freshman year counts toward cumulative GPA calculations and impacts class rank (with some exceptions—mostly schools in the University of California system), two factors that will play a major role in selective college admissions.
 Trying to recover from a 2.3 GPA as a 9th grader is, from a purely mathematical standpoint, an uphill battle.
-If your aim is to finish in the top 10% of your class, even a solid 3.3 GPA will put you in pretty deep hole.
+If you are aiming for the top 10% of your class, even a 3.3 GPA puts you in a hole.
 A stellar freshman GPA, on the other hand, will alleviate a great deal of stress as you progress through high school.

 2. The honors track

 Students who wish to have all collegiate options down the road will need to take a rigorous course load, beginning in 9th grade.
-Those applying to highly competitive colleges and universities will need to be enrolled in multiple AP courses by junior and senior year.
-Taking honors courses as a freshman will put you on track to take AP courses as an upperclassman (and in some case, as a sophomore).
+Students applying to highly competitive colleges and universities should enroll in multiple AP courses by junior and senior year.
+Taking honors courses as a freshman will put you on track to take AP courses as an upperclassman.

 This is not to say that you should force yourself into a wholly honors track schedule.
-If you are strong in the humanities but greatly struggle with math (or vice-versa), you may want to pursue a split schedule, with some honors classes and some non-honors classes.
+If you are strong in the humanities but greatly struggle with math (or vice-versa), you may want to pursue a split schedule.
+Perhaps one with some honors classes and some non-honors classes.

 3. Become active in your school community

-Even if you live in an area where meetings are conducted via Zoom right now, consider immersing yourself in multiple activities, following your areas of interest.
+Consider immersing yourself in multiple activities, following your areas of interest.
 If you’re more interested in politics, consider joining forensics, mock trial, and Model U.N.
 If you’re musically inclined, sign up for chorus, orchestra, or the marching band.
-If you are artistically, athletically, or dramatically inclined, delve into related clubs and activities in those areas.
+Likewise, if you are artistically, athletically, or dramatically inclined, delve into related clubs and activities in those areas.